What is the timeline for an adoption from Haiti?

 What is the age range of children that are available?

-The ages of children available range from infants to teenagers.
+The ages of children available range from infants to 16 years.
 Families should contact a Family Coordinator to learn more about the children currently waiting for families and for other estimates of referral wait times.

 What is the Waiting Children Program?

 America World strongly believes in advocating for waiting children and is privileged to assist hundreds of waiting children to be united to their forever family each year.
 A “waiting child” is a child who has been determined to be adoptable and has the necessary paperwork to be adopted; however there is no family that has accepted their referral.
 They may be waiting due to their age, health status, or just a lack of families eligible or interested in their adoption.
-In the Haiti orphanage partnerships, many of these children are healthy toddlers or older children, or sibling sets.
-Please contact a Family Coordinator for more information about the application approval and referral review process.
+Haiti does not have a Waiting Child Program at this time.

 Are families permitted to adopt more than one child or sibling groups?